- What makes the sUdo program different?

 Student employees occupy a shared workspace with other students, which fosters collaboration and community-learning among peers.

-The program assigns students to technical teams in groups of 2 or more to accommodate turnover.
-Students have a designated mentor within the assigned technical team who assists the Student Lead in setting monthly goals and tasks.
+The program assigns students to working teams in groups of 2 or more to accommodate turnover.
+Students have a designated mentor within the assigned working team who assists the Student Lead in setting monthly goals and tasks.
 Students work on their own devices as much as possible.
 Anyone who doesn't have his/her own device is supplied with one.

 The program hires continually as positions become available.